I shift my focus.

 Shifting my focus like I did brought calm.
 Without rehearsing my conversation the actual conversation was smooth and effortless.
 My friend opened up about some things to me and I felt like we connected on a new level.
 It was a very good experience all-in-all.
 The beauty of shifting our focus from our thinking to what is actually happening in the moment is that we experience that moment fully.
 Every moment lost to overthinking is a moment lost forever.
 We just can’t get back those moments.

-Today, I encourage you to pay attention to your thinking.
-If you find yourself yammering on about things of very little significance in the grand scheme of your life, try to shift your focus.
+I encourage you to pay attention to your thinking.
+If you find yourself yammering on about things of very little significance in the grand scheme of your life, try to shift your focus to mindfulness.
 While it might not be easy, it sure is worth it.